temporalio/documentation/docs/concepts/what-is-an-activity-heartbeat.md

 A Heartbeat can include an application layer payload that can be used to _save_ Activity Execution progress.
 If an [Activity Task Execution](/concepts/what-is-an-activity-task-execution) times out due to a missed Heartbeat, the next Activity Task can access and continue with that payload.

+**What activities should Heartbeat?**

+Heartbeating is best thought about not in terms of time, but in terms of "How do you know you are making progress"?
+If an operation is so short that it doesn't make any sense to say "I am still working on this", then don't heartbeat.
+Vice versa for longer operations.

+- If your underlying task can report definite progress, that is ideal.
+  However, do note that your Workflow cannot read this progress information while the Activity is still executing (or it would have to store it in Event History).
+You may report progress to external sources if you need it exposed to the user.
+- Even without a "progress you may get something useful from just verifying that the Worker processing your Activity is at the very least "still alive" (has not run out of memory or silently crashed).

+Suitable for Heartbeating:

+- Read a large file from S3
+- Run a ML training job on some local GPUs

+Not suitable for Heartbeating:

+- Reading a small file from disk
+- Making a quick API call